 Currently there are only a small number of POCs that have been given clearance for use on board an aircraft.
-In order to take any form of oxygen, medical clearance must be obtained.
-Please contact our Special Assistance Team to discuss your requirements in more detail.
+To take any form of oxygen, medical clearance must be obtained.
+Please contact our Special Assistance Team to talk about your requirements in more detail.

-All essential medications required for the duration of your trip should be carried in your hand baggage.
-Please be aware that essential liquid medication in quantities over 100ml must be certified as authentic by a doctor's letter and must be presented in their original containers.
-Note that bottles and packaging may need to be opened by airport security during screening.
+All the essential medications you need for the duration of your journey should be carried in your hand luggage.
+Essential liquid medication in quantities over 100ml must be certified as authentic by a doctor's letter and must be presented in their original containers.
+Bottles and packaging may need to be opened by airport security during screening.

 If your medical condition requires you to carry syringes, needles, insulin pens, EpiPens and associated medication in the aircraft cabin, you must carry a letter from your doctor confirming this.
 If injections are required during the flight, they must be self-administered.
-As security screening at airports is outside the control of Jet2.com, you should discuss a contingency plan with your doctor to enable you to travel safely in the unlikely event that the authorities do not allow your equipment to be carried through security.
+As security screening at airports is outside the control of Jet2.com, you should talk about a contingency plan with your doctor, so you can travel safely in the unlikely event that the authorities do not allow your equipment to be carried through security.